-Load posting and potential closure of the bridge will threaten the future transportation network efficiency of southeastern Oklahoma.
+Load posting and potentially closing of the bridge will threaten the future transportation network efficiency of southeastern Oklahoma.
 As discussed in Criterion 3 below, US-70 is a critical freight link, connecting the major freight routes of US-75 and I-35.
 Should the bridge be load posted or closed, freight and passenger vehicles would be forced to detour nearly 40 miles, adding significant user costs and severely affecting the mobility of goods and people.
-Restricting or removing the Lake Texoma crossing will stifle the region's economy by limiting freight movement, population growth, local investment, and recreational access.
+Removing the Lake Texoma crossing will stifle the region's economy by limiting freight movement, population growth, local investment, and recreational access.

 The Roosevelt Bridge Project will provide a new structure designed to meet today's geometric and load rating standards with a 75-year design life.
 A new structure will resolve the structural and geometric deficiencies of the existing bridge and will provide a reliable route for freight and passenger traffic.
 The Project will restore and modernize this structure through elimination of the fracture-critical truss span and will result in lower long-term maintenance costs.
-According to ODOT estimates, maintenance costs for the existing bridge through 2047 (the end of the BCA analysis period) will be \$14.2 million.
-With the Project, these costs will be reduced to \$180,000 for the same time period.
-Over the life of the Project maintenance savings are anticipated to be \$10.6 million.
-This lifecycle analysis is consistent with the methodology presented in ODOT's TAMP and the Roosevelt Bridge project is consistent with that plan.
+According to ODOT estimates, maintenance costs for the existing bridge through 2038 (when the bridge will have to be closed) will be \$13.7 million.2 With the Project, these costs will be reduced to \$1.1 million.
+Over the life of the Project maintenance savings are anticipated to be \$7.2 million.3 This lifecycle analysis is consistent with the methodology presented in ODOT's TAMP and the Roosevelt Bridge project is consistent with that plan.
 Maintenance costs will be funded by ODOT through their dedicated maintenance fund.
 ODOT is responsible for maintenance for on-system facilities throughout the state.
 As such, ODOT has a \$500M 4-Year Asset Preservation Plan which is both federally and state funded to address pavement and bridge conditions throughout the state.

 The Roosevelt Bridge Project will also provide long-term resiliency to extreme weather events.
 Flooding has become more commonplace, and water more frequently overtops the existing bridge and causeway.
 In 2015 a major flood event forced ODOT to close US-70 and the Roosevelt Bridge for nine days (see Figure 4).
-The new bridge will raise the roadway profile of the bridge and approaches between five and ten feet to 650-655 feet above mean sea level (amsl) to provide additional clearance above high water.
+The new bridge will raise the profile between two and six feet to provide additional clearance above high water.
 More information about project resiliency is presented in Criterion 4 below.